What is a consent order?

 You will also need to fill out Form A (an administrative document that allows you to apply for consent order approval) and if you are sharing a pension, then you will also need to complete a pension sharing annex or P1 form.

-Step Two: Who decides whether our consent order is fair?
+Step Two: Who decides whether your consent order is fair?

-A family judge will review your documents and decide if the agreement is fair.
+A family judge will review your consent order and decide if the agreement is fair.

-The law does not currently have an absolute standard for dividing assets, nor for what is considered fair in the division of financial assets.
-However, the starting point when dividing assets is a 50/50 split.
-But if one of you has a greater need, for example, you are housing the children or earning a lot less, then the split may differ.
+The law does not currently have an absolute standard for dividing assets.
+However, the starting point when dividing assets in divorce is a 50/50 split.
+But if one of you has a greater need, for example you are housing the children or earning a lot less, then the split may differ.

 Children